Vectorial probability loophole in Bell test: Application of the theory of Vectorial probability to Bell test

 Following Bell's arguments, if the system composed of two entangled electrons is local in the sense that ``the result $B$ for the electron $e_b$ does not depend on the value of $\alpha$, nor $A$ on $\beta$", the stochastic events produced in spin measurement must have correlation that obeys the Bell inequality (\ref{eq:bell}).
 However, the correlation (\ref{eq:coscorr}) predicted by quantum theory indeed violates Bell's inequality (\ref{eq:bell}), which can be trivially proved by setting $\alpha=0$, $\beta=\pi/4$, and $\gamma=3\pi/4$, leading to $S_b=\sqrt{2}-1=0.414>0$.

-After Bell's inequality (\ref{eq:bell}), Clauser {\it et al.} \cite{Clauser1969} extended Bell's analysis to cover realizable systems for experimental tests of quantum theory on its nonlocality, leading to another famous form of Bell's inequality (namely the CHSH inequality, or the CHSH form of Bell's inequality)
+After Bell's original inequality (\ref{eq:bell}), Clauser {\it et al.} \cite{Clauser1969} extended Bell's analysis to cover realizable systems for experimental tests of quantum theory on nonlocality, leading to another famous form of Bell's inequality (namely the CHSH form of Bell's inequality, or the CHSH inequality),

 in which $\alpha'$ and $\beta'$ have the same meaning as $\alpha$ and $\beta$.
 The inequality (\ref{eq:chsh}) is violated by the correlation (\ref{eq:coscorr}) predicted by quantum theory with $\alpha=0$, $\alpha'=\pi/2$, $\beta=\pi/4$, and $\beta'=3\pi/4$ (in which case $S_c=2\sqrt{2}-2=0.828>0$), as verified by experiment \cite{weihs1998,Hensen2015}.